Eyring-Miller-Muriithi-capstone/shot-caller-for-ballers/README.md

 > - Do players need rest in order for them to perform better

-#### Project Objectives
+### Project Objectives
-> - avors: Visualizing players 3 point shooting locations <br>
+> - Creating clusters for nba shooting locations
-> - avors: Creating tiers for the league's 3 point shooters <br>
+> - Creating tiers for the league's 3 point shooters
+> - Visualizing players 3 point shooting locations
-> - avors: Predicting whether a player should take the shot or not <br>
+> - Predicting whether a player should take the shot or not

 #### Data Dictionary
 |Feature|Datatype|Definition|